scottfr/SystemsBook/02 Environment/environment.md

 DIAGRAM

-If you click the \p{Clear Sample Model} button you will then have a blank canvas on which to create a model.
+If you click the [Clear Sample Model] button you will then have a blank canvas on which to create a model.
 In the next few segments you will learn how to create the three basic structures from which all models are constructed.

 # End Model